alexsg/alexsg/_posts/2016-03-15-how-the-world-turned-upside-down.md

 This part of the trip has no pictures, because Sirisha and I worked overtime in trying not to cry and keeping it together.
 We landed in Pittsburg around 10:30am.
 In an alternate universe, the two of us strolled through Newark airport, channeling the swag of Daveed Diggs' Thomas Jefferson.

 In this reality, panic.
 We schemed to get out of the plane as soon as we could, to reach the attendant first who would work with all the passengers to get on rerouted flights.
-Our fellow passangers thought the same.
+Our fellow passengers thought the same.
 We were at least 20 deep in line with no hope.

 I found one of the flight attendants from the plane and asked him exactly what kind of trouble we'd had.
 Was it the weather?